godwokenrises/godwoken-doc/docs/gaslessFeature.md

 import useBaseUrl from "@docusaurus/useBaseUrl";

-The gas fee is preventing new users step into the web3 world.
-Users must learn to get the native token (CKB or ETH) before playing a blockchain game or exchanging tokens with a DEX.
-The gasless feature can provide a way for developers to sponsor transaction fees for users to give them a smooth experience.
+Gas fees prevent new users from entering the Web3 world every day.
+This forces new users to acquire the native token (CKB or ETH) before participating in blockchain games or exchanging tokens on a DEX, which can be challenging.
+The gasless feature enables developers to sponsor transaction fees for users to ensure a smooth user experience.

-The gas feature is based on the [ERC-4337 solution](https://eips.ethereum.org/EIPS/eip-4337) but way simpler.
-To use a such feature, users sign and send a special gasless transaction to call a specific smart contract named `Entrypoint`, then `Entrypoint` will call another smart contract named `Paymaster` deployed by developers to check if they are willing to pay the gas fee for this transaction.
-The special gasless transaction must satisfy the requirements:
+The gas feature is based on a simpler version of the [ERC-4337 solution](https://eips.ethereum.org/EIPS/eip-4337).
+To use such a feature, users sign and send a unique gasless transaction to call a specific smart contract named `Entrypoint`, `Entrypoint` will then call another smart contract named `Paymaster`, which developers deploy to check if they are willing to pay the gas fee for this transaction.
+The unique gasless transaction must satisfy these requirements:

 - `tx.data` must be the call data of calling `Entrypoint`'s `handleOp(UserOperation calldata op)` function, which contains the target contract and the paymaster address.
 - Must set `tx.gasPrice` to 0 (compatible with Metamask api)